Jean Ébrard, Seigneur de Saint-Sulpice: Bayonne

 During March, Saint-Sulpice plead with the queen of Spain to intervene with her husband, to get him to modify his position as concerned the kingdom of Navarre.
 When it became apparent to Philip that his wife and Alba might end up meeting with the queen of Navarre and the prince de Condé at Bayonne, he made it clear to Saint-Sulpice that his wife did not wish to meet with rebels and the sources of sedition.
 Saint-Sulpice attempted to have the prohibition on attendance limited to the queen of Navarre, Condé, Coligny and the cardinal de Châtillon, however it was made clear to him no Protestants were acceptable.
 Saint-Sulpice thus advised Catherine that it would be wise to take this seriously.
 Catherine agreed to concede to this request, though tasked Saint-Sulpice with making a new appeal to Philip.
 The ambassador highlighted that the situations in France and Spain could not be equated and civil war was a great danger in France.
 He reported with great pleasure in April that all was proceeding well in Spain.
 It was only at this time that it was learned that Alba and the duke of Nájera would be in Élisabeth's retinue for the meeting.
 Saint-Sulpice had not been able to get any details about who was to accompany her from the French princess.
 In May Saint-Sulpice received a new tirade from Philip in which he stated that Élisabeth would be disowned by the Spanish population if he acceded to such a meeting involving Protestants.
 Even if his wife were almost outside Bayonne, 'she would return to Spain if the queen of Navarre or Condé were in Bayonne'.

 According to Saint-Sulpice, it was key to emphasise to the Spanish queen Élisabeth that France was concerned with the preservation of Catholicism and the maintenance of peace. Élisabeth supported Philip strongly in the importance of the destruction of Protestantism, and wrote to her mother often on this point.
 Philip monitored the correspondence Élisabeth received from the French court.

 Nevertheless, Saint-Sulpice was sensitive to the optics of the exclusion of Protestants from the meeting, and warned Catherine as such.
 Condé for his part made clear his displeasure at the state of affairs.
 Several weeks before the meeting Alba left Saint-Sulpice fearing that the Spanish intended to impose a new religious policy against the Protestants on the French king at the meeting.
 The meeting between Catherine, Alba and Élisabeth would transpire between 15 June and 2 July.
 On 27 July 1565 a post-Bayonne declaration would be issued.
 The declaration offered vague support in favour of Catholic unity, though Alba opined to Philip that as soon as the Protestants arrived at Bayonne, Catherine's position would reverse.

-After the Bayonne Conference, Saint-Sulpice accompanied the Spanish queen Élisabeth back to Spain.
+After the Bayonne Interview, Saint-Sulpice accompanied the Spanish queen Élisabeth back to Spain.